hellige/ccs-cpp/README.md

 _name_ may be enclosed in quotes and written as a string literal if it contains spaces or other non-identifier characters.

+#### @override name = 123

+Overriding property definition.
+For a given property, any definition marked _@override_ will take precedence over any normal definition, regardless of the relative specificities of the two definitions.
+If more than one _@override_ definition applies in a particular context, the most specific wins.

 #### 'VAR: ${VAR}' <br> "literal: \${VAR}"

 Strings may be enclosed in single or double quotes.
 Environment variables may